convexfi/fingraph/README.md

 # fingraph
-ADMM algorithms for learning graphs from data with applications to financial markets
+ADMM-like algorithms for learning graphs from data with applications to financial markets